 From 2012 to 2014, I attended and passed one of the country's most rigorous, fast-paced language courses at the Defense Language Institute Foreign Language Center in Monterey, California for Mandarin Chinese.
 There I achieved above-standard proficiency in Chinese and I also learned many study techniques and tutoring techniques to help my fellow classmates pass with me.
 Currently I study Linguistics at California State University, Long Beach.
 I am 23 and married.
 I can't wait to meet my new students and share with them my unique angle learning Chinese.
 Being a non-native speaker means I can better cater to the English translation portion of Chinese as well as relate better to native English speakers learning Chinese.
 I am excited to continue my Chinese journey by teaching and learning from new students and old students alike!

-California State University, Long Beach - BA, Linguistics
+Undergraduate Degree: California State University-Long Beach - Bachelor in Arts, Linguistics

 What is your teaching philosophy?

 I believe every student has a different and unique learning style.
 Few people are fully visual, fully auditory, or fully kinesthetic.
 I strive to find that perfect blend and maximize efficiency while studying and attending lectures alike.